kmkr/splendid-nudibranch/content.md

 DSC04222.jpg

-Title	Graeffe's sea cucumber
+Title	Graeffe's Sea Cucumber
 Loc		Anilao, The Philippines
 Latin	Pearsonothuria graeffei
 Tags	sea-cucumber 2014
-Desc	The sea cucumbers are scavengers, mostly seen crawling around the sea floor.
-However, they gametes float around in the water column and a vertical positioning is thought to increase the chance of successful reproduction for both male and female.
+Desc	The sea cucumbers are scavengers, crawling mostly around the sea floor.
+Not always though - they gametes float around in the water column and a vertical positioning is thought to increase the chance of successful reproduction for both male and female.

 DSC04244.jpg